American university hopes to fill higher-ed gap in Iraq

 For now, the university is “American” in name only.
 It will be years before it might be accredited in the United States.
 They must first produce an initial graduating class, Mulnix said.

-So far, the Saihood family has spent $200 million to renovate and refurbish the campus, prompting criticism off too much reliance on the personal wealth of a single businessman.
+So far, the Saihood family has spent $200 million to renovate and refurbish the campus, prompting criticism of too much reliance on the personal wealth of a single businessman.

 Mulnix brushed off allegations launched by critics of the university, including some Iraqi and other higher-education officials, that the family was seeking to make money.